 Total spent: $284,257.14

-Per Zillow the average area home for this zip code is $318,301, meeting goal #1.
+Per Zillow the average area home for this zip code at the time was $318,301, meeting goal #1.

 Yearly Tesla/EV savings from not buying gas anymore: $592 ($49 per month)